George W. Bush Presidential Center: Details of potential sites

 Each of the groups had benefits and drawbacks to their bids.
 Arlington had land to offer near the stadiums for the Dallas Cowboys and Texas Rangers.
 It was in the middle of an area that already draws a large number of tourists every year.
 The lack of school involvement was a large drawback to the proposal, even though the University of Texas at Arlington assisted the city in making the bid.

 Baylor University had substantial land to offer on the banks of the Brazos River in Waco.
 The downside was that Baylor is not in a major metropolitan area and would probably not attract nearly as many visitors annually as the library would if it were built somewhere in the Dallas area.

 Many on the campus of the UT System opposed the school's bid for the library; for example, The Daily Texan, the student newspaper of the UT system's university, the University of Texas at Austin, printed an editorial against the project.
 On the plus side, UT Austin was already home to the Lyndon Baines Johnson Library and Museum and had experience in managing such a project.
 The drawback was the proposal to split the library up over several UT campuses around the state.
 This decentralized approach was sold as a way to create a "virtual" library that would benefit far more people.

 The UT system also submitted with its bid a downtown property under its ownership as well as offering the UT Dallas campus.
 The Downtown Dallas property was located close to the Sixth Floor Museum at Dealey Plaza, which attracts a large number of tourists already and was located far away from residential areas, which would prevent complaints about congestion.
 It would also help rejuvenate the central downtown area, which had been facing a flight of businesses and development towards the uptown areas.
 However, the idea of the UT system running the museum itself was found unfavorable.
-UT Dallas in Richardson, traditionally considered an engineering school and the one of the youngest universities in the UT System, was in the middle of large developments to its campus.
+UT Dallas in Richardson, traditionally considered an engineering school and one of the youngest universities in the UT System, was in the middle of large developments to its campus.
 It had a growing governmental studies and business program whose faculty was supportive of the bid.
 It was also located north of Dallas near the fast developing communities of Frisco and Plano.
 However, the UT Dallas administration was uninterested in being in the business of running a museum.
 Additionally conflicts as to where the museum would be located (the UT System wanted to use land that the UT Dallas administration had set aside for the future construction of residential halls and a research building) led to the UT System withdrawing its proposal.